-Here are some brands’ cart recovery email examples that we have liked and you can take a cue from for your recovery emails.
+Here are some brands’ abandoned cart email examples that we have liked and you can take a cue from for your recovery emails.

 Offering a discount on cart items is a double-edged sword.
 While a lower price may encourage the customer to purchase the cart item, it may also decrease the value of the brand’s product or service.
 This can further propel the customer towards habitual cart abandonment to receive a discount.

 So, how can you create a cart recovery email that does away with these risks?
 Take a cue from this Lime Crime emailer.
 Play on the psychological factors.
 Send repeat single-use coupons to the customers who have proven their loyalty and have used these discounts in the past for converting their carts.

 You’d also want to take a look at the email sequence.
 Use your discount code cleverly, place it in the last email.
 Word and design your email in a manner that you offer them a discount as the last strategy.

 However, we wish that this cart recovery email by Lime Crime was more mobile-friendly and less cluttered in terms of design.

 There are many ways to convert an abandoned cart, even via emails.
 But, using all the options together would be like putting all your eggs in one basket; risky and overwhelming.

 That’s where this cart recovery email by Quip wins the race.
 It is simple, using brand colors and fonts, with a single call-to-action placed neatly at the end of the email.

 This email, in a way, translates the confidence of the brand in terms of the value it brings to the shopper.
 The copy is simple as well, using fun puns to gauge the interest of the customer, with a no-pressure policy involved.